balkrishnarawool/StructuredConcurrency/README.md

 Besides these differences, we see some peculiar situations and quirks of ``CompletableFuture`` and structured concurrency API during the talk.

-# Implementing miscellaneous scenarios with Structured Concurreny API
+# Implementing miscellaneous scenarios with Structured Concurrency API
+I have implemented few examples using Structured Concurrency API which deal with:
+- coordinated scheduling
+- cancellations
+- timeouts
+- graceful shutdown

 These examples are present in the package `com.balarawool.loom.misc_examples`.
 I'll write more about them later.
 There are still things todo in those examples.